FlorianTaube/screamlab/docs/deploying.rst

 Deploying
 =========

-This section documents the relevant details regarding the deployment of the <PROJEKTNAME> package.
+This section documents the relevant details regarding the deployment of the screamlab package.
 Focus is on automating all tasks as much as possible, to ease maintenance of the package.

 Versioning
 ==========

-The <PROJEKTNAME> package follows `Semantic Versioning (SemVer) <https://semver.org/>`_.
+The screamlab package follows `Semantic Versioning (SemVer) <https://semver.org/>`_.
 The version number is contained in the file ``VERSION`` in the repository root directory and automatically imported into the ``setup.py`` file.
 Furthermore, a bash script ``./bin/incrementVersion.sh`` is provided to be added as git hook for developers.
 This increments the ``.dev#`` suffix of the version number of development versions residing in the ``master`` branch of the repository.

 Versioning and git branches
 ===========================

-The <PROJEKTNAME> package is maintained in a `GitLab repository <GITLAB_REPO_>`_.
+The screamlab package is maintained in a `GitLab repository <GITLAB_REPO_>`_.
 Development takes place in the ``master`` branch, releases are set as tags with the version number (and additionally, for each minor version an additional tag in the form ``MAJOR.MINOR``) in the ``stable`` branch.
 Upon creating a release within GitLab (by the package maintainers), the package will automatically be built and uploaded to the `Python Package Index (PyPI) <PYPI_>`_.
 For details, see below.

 When to increment which version number part
 ===========================================

-Given that the <PROJEKTNAME> package follows Semantic Versioning (SemVer, see above), below are criteria when to increment which part of the version number.
+Given that the screamlab package follows Semantic Versioning (SemVer, see above), below are criteria when to increment which part of the version number.

 PATCH: Bug fixes